minils/AdmirorGallery-Fancybox3/README.md

 # AdmirorGallery-Fancybox3
 Fancybox3 plugin for famous Admiror Gallery Joomla Plugin

+More information and a demo can be found [here](http://fancyapps.com/fancybox/3/).

 ## Installation
 - Download the zip from the release section
 - Unzip it to the folder `plugins/content/admirorgallery/admirorgallery/popups/`